 A world-class airport always has post-modern and futuristic architecture, state-of-the-art technology, sophisticated infrastructure and facilities, top-notch customer services, and incredible network and reliability.
 A top-ranking airport, on the other hand, could be the busiest in passenger traffic, the largest volume in cargo freight, or the most frequent in flight schedules.

 Suggest going to the park early in the morning from Schiphol to avoid the roaring crowd and take nice pictures with the beautiful nature – the garden opens as early as 8am.
-The best time to view the tulips would be mid-end of April.
-The garden features a nice arrangement of flowers in different setting and styles, it also has a windmill, canals, various pavilion, flower-arrangement exhibits and sweet farm barn animals which create a fun and enjoyable environment.
+The best time to view the tulips would be mid-end of April, so make sure you are there during the good season.
+Keukenhof has a bit of everything for visitors not only to relax and take photos but also to understand more about Netherlands history and culture.
+Try on a clog, climb up a windmill, greet the helpers dressed in traditional Dutch dresses, look at the old clocks… The garden has an exciting array of features that you could make a day our of your travel itinerary.
+The garden also has a mindful and well-designed arrangement of flowers in different settings, the walking trails also have a windmill, canals, pavilions, flower-arrangement exhibits, with heart-warming farm barn animals roaming in the fields.

 Keukenhof website – http://www.keukenhof.nl/en/

 Outside the garden is the long field of tulips and flowers that created the picture every saw from the internet.
-Across the entrance of the Keukenhog garden is a bike rental place where visitors could rent a bike on an hourly basis.
-The rental place also provides information and free maps about 4 different routes to see the flowerfields, dunes (even the coast) and explore the area!
+But if you decide to get active, there is a bike rental place across the entrance of the Keukenhof garden where visitors could rent a bike on an hourly basis.
+The rental place also provides information and free maps about 4 different routes for you to see the flower fields, dunes (even the coast), and to explore the surrounding areas!

 Bike Rental route map – http://www.rentabikevandam.nl/download/RAB_Route_2015.pdf